How to Manage Customer Service Communication Channels Effectively

 Phone: Immediacy, Professionalism, and Empathy

 Digital channels might be everywhere, but the phone is still one of the best ways to get in touch with a business, particularly if your customers need answers fast.
-The phone is the channel that customers turn to when they can’t afford to wait around for someone to see an email or chat message.

-That means you need to be aware of the urgency your customers feel here.
-Answer calls as quickly as possible – even if it’s just with an automated IVR system that aims to either resolve the problem or route the customer to the best agent.
-Beyond speed, remember the human touch (something 59% of customers think businesses are missing).
+That means you need to be aware of the urgency of your customers.
+Answer calls as quickly as possible – even if it’s just with an automated Interactive Voice Response (IVR) system that aims to either resolve the problem or route the customer to the best agent.
+Beyond speed, remember the human touch, as 59% of customers think businesses are missing it today.

-Train team members on professionalism (communicating clearly and maintaining a courteous tone) and empathy (active listening and providing personalized solutions).
+Using phone also means it is important to train team members on professionalism (communicating clearly and maintaining a courteous tone) and empathy (active listening and providing personalized solutions).

-• Smart routing: Interactive Voice Response (IVR) that funnels callers to the right specialist based on intent, not guesswork.
+- Smart routing: IVR systems that route callers to the right specialist based on intent, not guesswork.

 Email: Detailed and Accurate Responses Within 24 Hours